-When you head out to the Windy City, keep these absolutely free activities on your list of things to do.
+When you head out to the Windy City, keep these free activities in Chicago on your list of things to do.

 In a city full of skyscrapers, animal lovers can go wild at the Lincoln Park Zoo.
 This free oasis features lions, tigers, and gorillas in an immersive setting ranging from savannahs to rainforests.
 The juxtaposition of modern marvels like Willis Tower with wildlife habitats makes the experience that much more engaging.

-Another one of the free things to do in Chicago is touring the Smart Museum of Art.
+Another one of the things to do in Chicago for free is touring the Smart Museum of Art.
 This University of Chicago Art Museum houses over 15,000 objects.
 Each is dedicated to Asian art, European art, modern art and design, and contemporary art.

 As one of the most stunning conservatories in the nation, the fact Garfield Park Conservatory boasts free admission is pretty impressive.
 During your visit to the Park, enjoy over 2-acres of historic indoor gardens as well as 12-acres of outdoor seasonal gardens.
 This is truly a tropical oasis right in the heart of the Midwest!

-When you're searching for free things to do in Chicago, festivals are always a good bet.
-The following is a sample of festivals that are always free of charge:
+When you're searching for free stuff to do in Chicago, festivals are always a good bet.
+The following is a sample of free events:

 - Chicago Blues Festival